hellflame/argparse/README.md

 	Positional bool   // is positional argument
 	Help       string // help message
-	Group      string // argument group info, default to be no group Choices    []interface{}  // input argument must be one/some of the choice Validate   func(arg string) error  // customize function to check argument validation Formatter  func(arg string) (interface{}, error) // format input arguments by the given method
+	Group      string // argument group info, default to be no group Action     func(args []string) error // bind actions when the match is found, 'args' can be nil to be a flag Choices    []interface{}  // input argument must be one/some of the choice Validate   func(arg string) error  // customize function to check argument validation Formatter  func(arg string) (interface{}, error) // format input arguments by the given method